electric-sql/electric/docs/deployment/fly.md

 [env]
   AUTH_MODE = "insecure"
   DATABASE_URL = "postgresql://..."
-  # When using Fly Postgres, uncomment the below.
-Fly Postgres does not
+  # When using Fly Postgres, uncomment the config line below.
-  # support encrypted connections when connecting over its private 6PN network.
+  # Fly Postgres does not support encrypted connections
+  # inside its private 6PN network.
   #DATABASE_REQUIRE_SSL = "false"
   ELECTRIC_WRITE_TO_PG_MODE = "direct_writes"
   PG_PROXY_PASSWORD = "proxy_password"

-# The main Internet-facing service of Electric to which clients will be connecting.
+# The main Internet-facing service of Electric
+# to which clients will be connecting.
 [http_service]
   internal_port = 5133
   force_https = true